Richard Grasso: NYSE compensation controversy

 On August 27, 2003, it was revealed that Grasso had been given a deferred compensation pay package worth almost $140 million.
 This caused immediate controversy, as the hand-picked compensation committee consisted mainly of representatives from NYSE-listed companies over which Grasso had regulatory authority as its CEO.

 Following criticism of the deal from U.S. Securities and Exchange Commission chairman William H. Donaldson, who preceded Grasso as Chairman of the NYSE, and several pension fund heads (who control some of the largest pools of equity investment capital in the United States), the NYSE board asked Grasso to leave in a 13–7 vote.
 He stepped down on September 17, 2003, and several senior officials followed in the same month.
 Law firm Winston & Strawn carried out an investigation, on behalf of the NYSE, and a comprehensive report analyzing Grasso's alleged excessive compensation and benefits, and the governance failures behind it, was completed in December.

 Lawsuit

 On May 24, 2004, Grasso was sued by New York State Attorney General Eliot Spitzer demanding repayment of the majority of the $140 million pay package.
 Prior to being dismissed Grasso had been in line to receive an additional $48 million over the $139.5 million he had already received; he was not paid the additional funds.
-Grasso has sued to be awarded those funds.
-According to the suit, Grasso, along with former NYSE director Kenneth Langone, misled the NYSE board about the details of his pay package.
-It was allegedly well beyond that of comparable chief executives.
-The NYSE was a non-profit institution during Richard Grasso's reign, and as such was governed by State of New York rules governing executive compensation for same.
-That the NYSE was NON-profit goes to the heart of the matter of Grasso's compensation.
-This is because FOR-profit companies have traditionally received much greater leeway in executive compensation matters, even when the compensation might appear to be excessive to stockholders.
-In addition, there were issues concerning premature withdrawals of Grasso's retirement compensation.
-Retirement packages often have strict timetables as to when withdrawals can be made.

 On May 26, 2004, Grasso responded with a counter-suit against the Exchange and its chairman John Reed.
 The counterclaim was twofold; It sought restitution of unpaid portions of his retirement package and further accused certain individuals at the Exchange of "besmirching his name".
 Grasso went on to place a 1,500-word op-ed article in the Wall Street Journal detailing this counter-suit as well as his grievances against Spitzer.
 The lawsuit against Grasso continued to move toward trial in 2006 with neither side showing any interest in settling.